underscoreio/underscoreio/src/html/_drafts/liftrx.md

 The original motivation for combining Rx and Lift was simply as an experiment - could we treat UI components as sources and sinks of Observable streams of values.

 The idea proved to be quite successful, particularly when the backend system is built with Rx so there is no impedance mismatch.
-We ended up using these ideas in a large financial institution in London for a greenfield project.
+We ended up using these ideas for a greenfield project in a large financial institution in London.

-To try all the examples in this blog, clone [RxLift](https://github.com/channingwalton/rxlift), and assuming you have [SBT](http://www.scala-sbt.org) installed, type the following on the command line at the root of the project: sbt ~container:start
+To try all the examples in this blog, clone [RxLift](https://github.com/channingwalton/rxlift), and assuming you have [SBT](http://www.scala-sbt.org) installed, type the following on the command line at the root of the project:

+{% highlight bash %}
+  sbt ~container:start
+{% endhighlight %}

 Finally, point your browser at [http://127.0.0.1:8080](http://127.0.0.1:8080) to try out the examples.

 ### The Basic Ideas